-In other words, the amount of volume required to avoid losing any gains.
+In other words, the amount of volume required to avoid your muscles to start shrinking.

 Why is it important to know your MV?

-If you have to fall back from training or need to reduce your workouts for a certain period, you don’t want to lose your hard acquired gains, do you?
+If you have to take a break from training, you don’t want to lose your hard acquired gains, do you?

-After a period of heavy workouts in between your MAV and MRV or even above, it is for sure a good thing or even indispensable to lower your volume every once in a while.
+Likewise, after a period of heavy workouts in between your MAV and MRV or even above, it is for sure a good thing or even indispensable to lower your volume every once in a while.